TeamWin/device_amazon_blaze/README.md

 * Pkt_Lnt providing fixes.
 * SkimpKilla for compiling this into something people can flash (even if it is a bit modified ;) ).
 * Takenover83; a custom backup file is the weirdest concept ever but people seem to like it so have at it.
+* Hashcode for awesome work on CM9
+* The CyanogenMod and AOSP teams